pvasek/kudu-wiki/Configurable-settings.md

     SCM_BUILD_ARGS=/p:Configuration=Debug

+### Taking over the script generator command line

+Kudu uses the `azure site deploymentscript` command described [here](http://blog.amitapple.com/post/38418009331/azurewebsitecustomdeploymentpart2) to generate a deployment script.
+By default, it figures out what parameters to pass by looking at the files in the repo to determine the project type (e.g. Node, ASP.NET, ...).

+But in some cases, you may want to override that and take control of the command line, which you can do using this setting.

+e.g. to force your repo to be treated as a plain web site (no build), you can use:

+    SCM_SCRIPT_GENERATOR_ARGS=--basic -p FolderToDeploy

 ### Changing the repo and deployment paths, and not using a repo at all

 Please see [[Deploying inplace and without repository]] for information on using the `SCM_REPOSITORY_PATH`, `SCM_NO_REPOSITORY`, `PROJECT` and `SCM_TARGET_PATH` flags.